Saksham6395/file_compressor/README.md

 ---

+📁 Table of Contents
+📦 What’s This All About?

+📲 How to Try the App

+🧠 Why Huffman?

+⚙️ Features

+🛠️ Tech Stack

+📂 Project Structure

+🔩 How It Works (Under the Hood)

+🧪 Sample Huffman Code

+🚀 Setup Guide

+🙌 Author

+---

 ## 🚀  What’s This All About?
 - **DSA + Android + Native C++ = 🔥**
 - Compress large `.txt` files directly on your phone